blocknative/dreamboat/README.md

 We are continuously improving Dreamoat's runtime performance, standards compliance, reliability and transparency.
 We would also like to thank the Flashbots team for their open-source tooling, which helped us get Dreamboat up and running in short order, and for their thoughtful comments on implementation.

+## Key Differences and Benefits with Others

+### Decentralized Bid Delivery
+Unlike centralized relays that heavily rely on a single centralized source of truth, such as Redis, for bid propagation, the Relay project takes a distributed approach.
+We deliver bids to distributed instances, allowing for improved scalability, fault tolerance, and reduced reliance on a single point of failure.
+This decentralized bid delivery mechanism ensures higher availability and robustness of the relay network.

+### Memory-Based Operations
+One of the key differentiators of the Relay project is its heavy utilization of memory for serving various operations.
+Instead of relying on frequent database access, we leverage in-memory storage to serve most of the required data.
+This approach results in significantly faster response times and reduced latency for bid retrieval, payload decoding, and other essential operations.

+### Efficient Data Storage
+In contrast to relying solely on a costly PostgreSQL database for storing large volumes of data, the Relay project adopts a more cost-effective approach.
+We store increasing amounts of data in files, utilizing file-based storage systems.
+This strategy not only reduces infrastructure costs but also enhances performance and scalability, as file operations can be optimized and scaled more efficiently.

+## Distribution

 ## Planned Features & Enhancements

 The following features and enhancements are in-progress.